“After years and years of struggling to find answers, we were so relieved to finally

 Two years on from their initial visit, Karen says the difference is amazing – “it’s like chalk and cheese.
 I’m feeling so much more hopeful for her future now.
 I honestly believe Ginny will reach her own potential and that’s what’s most important to us at the end of the day.”

 Too many children living in rural and remote Australia are facing adulthood without the same opportunities as city kids, simply because of where they live.
-To me, it is a travesty that country kids with largely manageable disorders are needlessly being left behind.
+It is a travesty that country kids with largely manageable disorders are needlessly being left behind.
 Without treatment, these challenges can deteriorate into lifelong health and well-being issues, and hugely limit a child’s potential.

-Please consider making a generous donation today, to help kids like Andrew reach their full potential.
+Please consider making a generous donation today, to help kids like Ginny reach their full potential.

 *Names changed to protect the privacy of the family